CyberCasquatch/cybercasquatch.github.io/_posts/Projects/2026-04-09-IAintelligence.md

 ## API access

 The Claude API is pay-as-you-go and separate from any claude.ai subscription.
-You sign up at [platform.anthropic.com](https://platform.anthropic.com) and get ~$5 in free credits to start.
+You sign up at [platform.anthropic.com](https://platform.anthropic.com).

 Current pricing per million tokens: